 –Check local regulations for restrictions and permit requirements before beginning electrical work–

 This diagram shows the wiring for a new receptacle outlet added from a light switch.
 The switch must have an always-hot wire for the source and a neutral wire must be present for the return path.
-The hot source is spliced to a jumper wire back to the switch and to a new 14/2 cable running to the new outlet.
-The neutral is spliced in the switch box to both, the existing light, and the cable to the new receptacle.
+The hot source is spliced with a pigtail back to the switch, and to a new 2-wire cable running to the new outlet.
+The neutral is spliced in the switch box to both the existing light, and the cable to the new receptacle.

 Add a Receptacle Outlet from a Light Fixture